mstksg/backprop/doc/08-performance.md

     automatic differentiation.
 However, this overhead is typically negligible for backpropagating any numerical computations of non-trivial complexity.

+2. Redundant updates of entire data types during gradient accumulation.
+This will be, **by far**, the *dominating* source of any overhead compared to manual differentiation for any numerical computation of non-trivial complexity.

-2. Inefficiencies associated with "naive" differentiation, compared to manual symbolic differentiation.
+3. Inefficiencies associated with "naive" differentiation, compared to manual symbolic differentiation.
 However, this inefficiency is typically negligible except in edge cases.

-3. Redundant updates of entire data types during gradient accumulation.
-This will be, by far, the *dominating* source of any overhead compared to manual differentiation for any numerical computation of non-trivial complexity.

 [Wengert tape]: https://dl.acm.org/citation.cfm?doid=355586.364791